+External assistance

-External assistance Expenses for external services such as external analyses, external advisory services, including expert advice to which the institution/company acquires the full right of utilization of the outcome delivered.
-Applications for funding of external assistance must be substantiated by means of a detailed explanation describing who will provide the external assistance (CVR number), what kind of assistance, expected number of hours and the hourly wage rate.
+Expenses for external services such as external analyses, external advisory services, including expert advice to which the institution/company acquires the full right of utilization of the outcome delivered.
+Applications for funding of external assistance must be substantiated by means of a detailed explanation describing who will provide the external assistance (CVR number), what kind of assistance, expected number of hours and the hourly salary rate.
 State the explanation in the specification field in the budget form (Form B, sheet 1).
+In addition, a detailed explanation of the nature of the external assistance and the reason why it has been included must be stated in A19-2.